 There were no additional patches worn on the jersey in either season of it's use.

 As for the logo itself, as stated above, there was just too many ideas combined for it to ever work.
-Perhaps a simplified bull's head logo with a single star (which worked up the road in Houston quite nicely) rather than the constellation overlay might have been more effective, in the way that the Calgary Flames horse head logo paid homage to the Calgary Stampede and the city's western heritage, with just enough flames to tie it to the team's name.
+Perhaps a simplified bull's head logo with a single star (which worked up the road in Houston quite nicely) rather than the constellation overlay might have been more effective, in the way that the Calgary Flames horse head logo paid homage to the Calgary Stampede rodeo and the city's western heritage, with just enough flames to tie it to the team's name.

-As it was, the logo just didn't look enough like a bull's head, overshadowed by the busyness of not only the stars placed on it, but the lines connecting them as well.
+As it was, the logo just didn't look enough like a bull's head and was overshadowed by the busyness of not only the stars placed on it, but the lines connecting them as well.
 The unnecessary shooting star on the logo only added to the visual confusion since there were already stars pictured inside the bull's head.
 The streak of red behind it only served to grab the viewer's eye away from the more muted tones of the black and green bull's head.

 Here's some actual skating and passing featuring Stu Barnes.